SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "Take a guess," Rarity replied with a slight blush.

-"Go," Twilight said.
+"Go."

 "Beg your pardon," Rarity replied, a little confused.

 "Go be with her.
-If you're distracted by her, you should probably be with her," Twilight said.
+If you're distracted by her, you should probably be with her."

 "Thanks Twilight," Rarity said before giving her a hug, "you're right."